MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 Wie heißen Sie what is your name

-Woher kommen sie where are you come from heißen Sie mz name is
+Woher kommen sie where are you come from heißen Sie my name is (heißen goes with Sie, Sie as you)
-	heißben sie? your name is ?
+	heißen sie? your name is ?

 spreche speak
 + Ich Spreche
 + Spreche Die
 	 Sprechen Die Deutsch do you speak German
-	 Ich Spreche kein Englisch I don't speak Englisch/Chinese/Espanõl Sprechen Sie Englisch do you speak English
+	 Ich Spreche kein Englisch I don't speak Englisch/Chinese/Espanõl Sprechen Sie Englisch do you speak English (n goes with sie)

 (der) Schüler student
 	bist du schüler are you a student